 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
-Management Direction Management Prescriptions - Globe Ranger District (MA 2F) - 87 Recreation Implement pack-in, pack-out program.
+(Y/N) Rationale Section 4.
+Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87 Recreation Implement pack-in, pack-out program.
 Encourage "no trace" camping ethic.
 Campfires must be contained in such a manner so as not to leave significant residues.
 Human waste must be carried out.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87 Recreation Soaps and detergents may not be introduced into side creeks.
-No No The standard and guid uideline is not applicable to the proposed project.
+No No The standard and guideline is not applicable to the proposed project.